esthet1cs/twan/README.md

 - get all friend IDs for a given account
 - get both friend and follower IDs for a given account

+The code is mostly well commented.

-I wrote `analuese.py` for interactive use in an IPython shell.
-In order to use these functions, you need to provide the credentials in the format given in `credentials` in `~/.twan/credentials`.
+`analuese.py` is intended for use in an interactive IPython session.
+In order to use these functions, you need to provide the credentials in the format given in `credentials.example`.
+The script expects the credentials in `~/.twan/credentials`.

+Attention: There are no safeguards to prevent overwriting existing files.

 ### Streaming content to file